FedML-AI/doc.fedml.ai/docs/share-and-earn/index.md

 (fedml) alay@a6000:~$ fedml login -p 3b24dd2f****************206e8669

  Welcome to FedML.ai!
- Start to login the current device to the TensorOpera® AI Platform
+ Start to login the current device to the FedML® Nexus AI Platform

 (fedml) alay@a6000:~$